kenpower/TicTacToeRefactoring_Worksheet/readme.md

 ## Fuse loops

-We have two “for” loops: one to find a winning move, the other to find a default move.
+We have two “for” loops: one to find a winning move, the other to find a default move (default == no winning move so pick any valid move).

 The loops have the same number of iterations.
-Maybe its reddundant visiting every part of the grid twice?
+Maybe it is redundant visiting every part of the grid twice?
 One way to handle this would be to merge the two loops and handle things in one pass through the possible moves.

 **“Fuse Loops”** means combine two loops into one.
 Do so in small steps, in such a way that you maintain safety (keeps tests passing) as you do it.